Solo Travel in Vietnam – What You Need to Know

 - Know where you are and where you’re going when you’re travelling solo in Vietnam.
 Take a Vietnam Travel Guide Book with you as it’s packed with information and will help you to plan a great trip.
 I always travel with a trusted Lonely Planet Guide.

-- If you feel like some company on a solo trip to Vietnam, or you’re concerned about safety, then why not book a tour for the day or longer?
+- If you feel like some company when you’re travelling solo in Vietnam, or you’re concerned about safety, then why not book a tour?

 Vietnam is a long, narrow country and there are different climates in the tropical south, the centre and in the north.
 This means that anytime is a good time to visit but here’s some more information to help you decide the best time of year for solo travel in Vietnam.

 Ho Chi Minh City and the Mekong Delta are hot all year with temperatures around 25 – 28 degrees.
 The best time to visit is in the dry months of October / November.
 The monsoon from April to September can bring very hot humid weather and seasonal flooding.
 June and July are especially wet and the seas can be quite rough around Phu Quoc Island.